ISUgenomics/data_wrangling/README.md

 <table>
   <tr> <td>
         <img src="merge_data/assets/merge_data.png" alt="Merge data app" width="400"><br>
-        <i>The figure shows the algorithm of merging two files by common column. <br>
-        The dark teal color corresponds to the record available only in the one of input files.<br>
-        The red color corresponds to the missing records (error_value) in the merged output.</i>
        </td> <td> <b>APP FEATURES:</b><br><br>
         <li> merging files of the <b>same or different format</b>,
         <i>i.e., with different column headers or different column order </i><br><br>